vidaang/ConcurrentHashtable/README.md

 # Concurrent Hashtable

 ## Description
-Created a concurrent hash table that allows multiple threads to perform operations on a shared collection of key-data pairs, without causing data corruption or inconsistency.
+This project implements a hash table with thread-safe operations using reader-writer locks.
+The program reads instructions from a file, creates multiple threads to handle operations concurrently, and produces output to the console.

 ## Team Members
 - Edward Weir